 How about that, another hilltop castle!
 Let’s have a look, shall we?

 Yet another obligatory selfie for friends and family.
 I’d also like to mention that I did selfies long before digital cameras and editing.
-That’s back when you could actually waste a shot.
+That’s back when you had limited film.
 I usually got the shot, and it was a lot more rewarding.

 COME ON DOWN TO THE PRISON DUNGEON